30 Indian cities dominate global list of 100 cities with highest overall water risk

 The list includes cities such as Beijing, Jakarta, Johannesburg, Istanbul, Hong Kong, Mecca and Rio de Janeiro.

-About 30 Indian cities, including Jaipur, Indore, Amritsar, Pune, Srinagar, Kolkata, Bengaluru, Mumbai, Kozhikode and Vishakhapatnam, have been identified as cities that will face increasing water risks in the next few decades.
+The report names 30 Indian cities including Jaipur, Indore, Amritsar, Pune, Srinagar, Kolkata, Bangalore, Mumbai, Kozhikode, Visakhapatnam, Jabalpur, Nagpur, Dhanbad and Bhopal that have been identified as the urban conglomerations, which would face enhanced water risks in the next few decades.

+“The water risk filter overall risk is a comprehensive risk layer composed of three risk types: physical (scarcity, flooding, quality, ecosystem services status), regulatory (enabling environment, institutions and governance, management instruments, infrastructure and finance), and reputational (cultural importance, biodiversity importance, media scrutiny, conflict),” Ariane Laporte-Bisquit, lead researcher of the WWF Water Risk Filter told DH.

+Citing the examples of the revival of Bashettihalli wetland in Bengaluru and the Sirpur lake in Indore, the report pointed out that there were many such initiatives across the country that could be scaled up.

 Urban watersheds and wetlands are critical for maintaining the water balance of a city, flood cushioning, micro-climate regulation and protecting its biodiversity.
 The future of our cities and sustainability lies in the efficiency in closing the loop by integrating water supply, demand management.